NaradaB/Frontend-Mock/README.md

 - `npm start` to run the server
 - Navigate to http://localhost:3000/ to view

+## Features
+- Recoil for state management
+- Fuzzy search
+- Jest for testing

 ## Usage
 - Select a Facility from the left hand side
 - View Activities on the right hand side